 This plugin is useful if the full request context is needed for evaluating OPA policy decision.
 Traefik forwardAuth middleware doesn't preserve the request entirely, stripping off, for example, the

-, before forwarding to the authz server.
+body, before forwarding to the authz server.
 If you can NOT modify Traefik installation, you might checkout the simpler traefik-opa-proxy which has some limitations, though.

 apiVersion: helm.cattle.io/v1kind: HelmChart # or HelmChartConfigmetadata:name: traefiknamespace: kube-systemspec:valuesContent: |-additionalArguments:- "--experimental.plugins.opa.moduleName=github.com/edgeflare/traefikopa"- "--experimental.plugins.opa.version=v0.0.1"# - others-additional-arguments